 Locking horns with Renter Girl

-Unfortunately, I don’t think Renter Girl got my point.
-She was adamant that the tenant is never at fault in that situation, only landlord and/or letting agent!
+Unfortunately, Renter Girl was adamant that the tenant is never at fault in that situation, only the landlord and/or letting agent!

-I swear, this classic battle between Landlord Vs Tenant which you’re about to witness wasn’t intentional, it was out of my hands as I believe God wanted it this way!
+I swear, this classic battle between Landlord Vs Tenant which you’re about to witness wasn’t intentional, it was out of my hands, and I believe God wanted it this way!
 This is how the conversation went:

 If anything, this just highlights how blindly people will sign contracts (Tenancy Agreements), without actually knowing their rights.
 I’m not sure who’s worse, the landlords or the tenants.